suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### Integrity Check Values {#ovr-integrity}

 To enable {{ovr-severable}}, there needs to be a mechanism to verify integrity of any metadata outside the manifest.
 Integrity Check Values are used to verify the integrity of metadata that is not contained in the manifest.
-This MAY include Severable Command Sequences, CoSWID, or Text data.
+This MAY include Severable Command Sequences, Concise Software Identifiers ([CoSWID](#I-D.ietf-sacm-coswid)), or Text data.
 Integrated Dependencies and Integrated Payloads are integrity-checked using Command Sequences, so they do not have Integrity Check Values present in the Manifest.

 See {{integrity-checks}} for more detail.

 ### Human-Readable Text {#ovr-text}

-Text is typically a [Severable Element](#ovr-severable).
+Text is typically a Severable Element ({{ovr-severable}}).
 It contains all the text that describes the update.
 Because text is explicitly for human consumption, it is all grouped together so that it can be Severed easily.
 The text section has space both for describing the manifest as a whole and for describing each individual component.

 See {{manifest-digest-text}} for more detail.

 ## Severable Elements {#ovr-severable}

-Severable Elements are elements of the [Envelope](#ovr-envelope) that have [Integrity Check Values](#ovr-integrity) in the [Manifest](#ovr-manifest).
+Severable Elements are elements of the Envelope ({{ovr-envelope}}) that have Integrity Check Values ({{ovr-integrity}}) in the Manifest ({{ovr-manifest}}).

 Because of this organisation, these elements can be discarded or "Severed" from the Envelope without changing the signature of the Manifest.
 This allows savings based on the size of the Envelope in several scenarios, for example:

-* A management system Severs the Text and CoSWID sections before sending an Envelope to a constrained Recipient, which saves Recipient bandwidth.
+* A management system severs the Text and CoSWID sections before sending an Envelope to a constrained Recipient, which saves Recipient bandwidth.
-* A Recipient Severs the Installation section after installing the Update, which saves storage space.
+* A Recipient severs the Installation section after installing the Update, which saves storage space.

 See {{severable-fields}} for more detail.